-Follow all instructions in this owner's manual regarding accessories and modifications
+Follow all instructions in this owner's manual regarding accessories and modifications.

-Do not pull a trailer with, or attach a sidecar to, your motorcycle.
-Your motorcycle was not designed for these attachments, and their use can seriously impair your motorcycle's handling.
+Do not pull a trailer with, or attach a sidecar to, your vehicle.
+Your vehicle was not designed for these attachments, and their use can seriously impair your vehicle's handling.